clojure-grimoire/grimoire/resources/1.4.0/clojure.core/peek/docstring.md

-For a list or queue, same as first, for a vector, same as, but muchmore efficient than, last.
+For a list or queue, same as first, for a vector, same as, but much more efficient than, last.
 If the collection is empty, returns nil.